 “Today, being Welsh — especially Welsh-speaking — feels more prominent, and I regret not keeping up my language skills.
 It’s good to see the community represented so strongly, as it can serve as a rallying cry for others across Wales.”

-“We cherry-picked elements from real places and built a town that felt authentic but also served the story,” he said.
+Above all, the production aimed for authenticity.
+Steve Herbert, production designer on Under Salt Marsh explains “We cherry-picked elements from real places and built a town that felt authentic but also served the story,” he said.
 “The salt marshes, the skies, the mountains — they gave us the natural drama we needed.

 “Morfa Halen became a small, special pocket of the world, a place that feels timeless and deeply rooted, which makes its vulnerability all the more poignant.”